 As we wander across the Kalahari salt pans, we see only the horizon in front of us.
 We look around and back and we are presented with the same vision.
 In our 360 degree panorama nothing exists, not a tree, not even a blade of grass.
 We stand in the middle of this flat and bleached landscape and decide, rationally, that we are a certain size; in fact, we make an assumption that we are somewhere in the middle of time and space: Some things are bigger than us and some are smaller; some things are in front of us and some behind; some things have happened and some things are going to happen.

-Realistically, we cannot relate our position or size to anything out there in the Kalahari because there is no beginning nor end in sight, so we can only use infinity to affirm that we are somewhere in the middle... of everything.
+Paradoxically, we cannot relate our position or size to anything out there in the Kalahari because there is no beginning nor end in sight, so we can only use infinity to affirm that we are somewhere in the middle... of everything.
 Somewhat similarly, we once believed that we and the Earth were the centre of the Universe.
-(See the supplement: Crossing the Kalahari, from the author's journal).

 We cannot accept that we might be closer to small than big, or vice-versa.
 Over recent centuries the Universe has been explained to us as being huge, and not just a few miles up there emblazoned with little pin holes; so too, we have been obliged to understand that infinitesimally small objects are spinning around inside atoms.
 Thus, we still remain in the middle of things and we are comfortable with that notion.

 But where exactly in the grand scheme of things are we..?
-Infinity on both ends comforts us, it means we are in the middle.
-But is this not just an illusion?
-The Kalahari Effect is all around us.
-We stand in the middle of our perceived whereabouts; even if we walk a few miles this way or that, we are still in the middle because reality's horizon seems to stretch out before us in all directions into infinity.
+Paradoxical infinities on both ends comforts us, it means we are surrounded.
+We stand in the middle of our perceived whereabouts; even if we walk a few miles this way or that, we are still in the middle because reality's horizon has moved with us and seems to stretch out before us in all directions into infinity.
 Nothing has changed.
+(See the short supplement: Crossing the Kalahari, from the author's journal).

 In this light, what would be the difference between us, say, living on a planet, or living on the nucleus of an atom?
 None.
 Except that, we humans are forced to exist in an environment composed of molecules of breathable gasses, and that influenced the size to which we have evolved.
 But if conscious life forms did exist on the nuclei of atoms, they might likely have the same dilemma: "Are we really in the middle?"